metacpan/metacpan-cpan-extracted/distros/H/Hustle-Table/README.md

 - matcher

-    `matcher` can be a regex, a string or a numeric value.
+    `matcher` can be a regex, a subroutine, a string or a numeric value.

     When `matcher` is a regex, any captures are returned as the second item when calling the dispatcher

+    When `matcher` is a subroutine,  it is called with input to test and a reference to the `value` field in the entry as the two arguments.
+If it returns a true value it matches.

     When  `matcher` is string or numeric value, the last field `type` specifies how to perform the match.
 See `type` below.